-Head Start, Child and Family Services
+Head Start, Child and Family Programs

 Head Start is a program that helps young children between the ages of three and five grow up ready to succeed in school and in life.
 Programs work to meet high standards for delivering quality services to children and their families.
 Children who attend Head Start programs participate in fun activities while developing social skills.
 Head Start children also receive nutritious meals and the necessary health care in a safe environment.